gardener/landscaper-service/docs/usage/AvailabilityMonitoring.md

 ## Architecture

 Each landscaper periodically writes its own availability status in a custom resource `LsHealthCheck`.
-For the overall availability status, this CR have to be collected and aggregated.
+For the overall availability status, this CR has to be collected and aggregated.

-The monitoring consists of one additional custom resource `AvailabilityCollection` to aggregate all availability stati.
+The monitoring consists of one additional custom resource `AvailabilityCollection` to aggregate all availability statuses.
 Its spec contains a list of all `Instances` of customer landscapers that should be monitored.
-The status field contains the collected stati from the `LsHealthCheck` of the landscaper instance.
+The status field contains the collected statuses from the `LsHealthCheck` of the landscaper instance.
 This CR is used by multiple controller as shown below.

 ![diagram for availability monitoring](images/availabilityMonitoring.png)